1 Pink Floyd

 Their original singer Layne Staley died... but they continued to make music after his death.

-Three Days Grace is a Canadian rock band formed in Norwood, Ontario in 1992 with a line-up consisting of guitarist and lead vocalist Adam Gontier, drummer and backing vocalist Neil Sanderson, and bassist Brad Walst.
-Their original name was Groundswell until they changed it to their current name in 1997. ...read more.
+Three Days Grace is a Canadian post-grunge/alternative rock band formed in Norwood, Ontario in 1992 with a line-up consisting of guitarist and lead vocalist Adam Gontier, drummer and backing vocalist Neil Sanderson, and bassist Brad Walst.
+Their original name was Groundswell until they changed it to ...read more.

 Linkin Park is an American rock band formed in Agoura Hills, California, in 1996.
 The members currently include Mike Shinoda (vocals, keyboards, rhythm guitar), Brad Delson (guitar), Dave "Phoenix" Farrell (bass), Joe Hahn (DJ) and Rob Bourdon (drums).
 Linkin Park are associated with a mixture of Alternative ...read more.

 I don't think they survived... seems like they might up break up after Chester's suicide.